Tagging

 Editing multiple images when there is existing data is handled really well in DBGallery, but it is a little complex.
 As shown in the Multiple Values popup below:

-• Keep the words in the input field to append changes to the existing values.
+in the input field to append changes to the existing values.
 Anything typed after it will be added.
-E.g. London, or ; Landscape.
+E.g. London, or ; Landscape. - Text can be added before and after the

-• Remove from the input field to replace existing values with newly entered data.
+from the input field to replace existing values with newly entered data.

 An exception to the above is keywords.
 Simply add keywords and they will be automatically appended.
 Or toggle the Replace Keywords button to have all existing keywords replaced with those being entered.